Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to check if a set is a subset of another set.
 - Write a program to check if a set is a superset of another set.

+51. Day 51 (20th August 2024)
+- Write a Python function to find the maximum of three numbers.
+- Write a function to sum all the numbers in a list.